-Niger has two types of constituencies for elections to the National Assembly (Assemblee nationale): ordinary and special.
+Niger has three types of constituencies for elections to the National Assembly (Assemblee nationale): ordinary, special, and diaspora.
 Ordinary constituencies correspond to the seven regions of Niger and the capital district of Niamey.
 All special constituencies are single-member constituencies reserved for national minorities.
+Beginning in 2016, Nigeriens living outside of the country could elect MPs from a new diaspora constituencies.

 The following table shows the apportionment of seats: